Mortgage Q&A: “How many mortgage quotes should I get?”

 If you’d like, you could start with your local bank or credit union just to get your feet wet.
 You know, the company where you have your checking and/or savings account.

 Typically, they offer discounts to existing customers who agree to things like automatic billpay, knowing you’re good for that mortgage payment every month because of the money you’ve got in their bank.

-- Is the ability to negotiate your rate and fees
+- It gives you the real ability to negotiate your rate and fees

 The beauty of receiving multiple rate quotes is that you can negotiate.
 With just one, there’s not much you can do aside from asking/pleading for a lower rate.
 Well, you can lie too.

 But if you’ve got multiple companies vying for your precious business, you can pit them against each other until one comes out on top by offering the lowest rate with the best terms.